Safety Management Systems (SMS)

 Netherlands Defence Safety Inspectorate Publishes 2026 Safety Inspection Workplan

-The Netherlands Defence Safety Inspectorate (IVD) has released its 2026 strategy, prioritizing occupational safety, hazardous material transport, and materiel procurement risks.
-Suppliers and operators must prepare for intensified scrutiny of safety management systems and more rigorous safety evaluations during equipment acquisition and deployment.
+The Netherlands Defence Safety Inspectorate has published its 2026 oversight strategy focusing on occupational health, hazardous materials transport, and procurement safety.
+Defense suppliers and operators should prepare for heightened scrutiny of safety management systems and more rigorous safety evaluations during the acquisition and deployment of new materiel.

 open.overheid.nlNetherlandsNetherlands